-We will enter into, among other things, time charters and other contracts with our customers, credit facilities and commitment letters with banks, insurance contracts and interest rate swaps.
+We will enter into, among other things, time charters and other contracts with our customers, credit facilities and commitment letters with banks, insurance contracts and interest rate swaps and foreign exchange forward contracts.
 Such agreements subject us to counterparty credit risk.
-For example, all of our vessels are chartered to, and we received all of our total revenues for the year ended December 31, 2017 from, subsidiaries of Shell.
+For example, the majority of our vessels are chartered to, and we received the majority of our total revenues for the year ended December 31, 2018 from, subsidiaries of Shell.
+During 2019, two of our vessels will be on charter to Trafigura and one will be on charter to Cheniere.
+While we believe both of these companies to be strong counterparties, their creditworthiness as assessed by independent parties such as credit rating agencies is less strong than that of Shell.
+In the future, we may enter into new charters with these and other counterparties who are less creditworthy.